rosenhouse/tubes/README.md

 ## Goals
 - Automate as much as possible
-- Require as minimal human configuration
+- Require minimal human configuration
 - Ease common existing workflows, don't try to replace them
 - Dev environments should be disposable.
 Make that easy & secure.